0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 We also want to let you know that this is not a regular product; what we build for the marketplace is what we use ourselves on a day-to-day basis.
 One of our signature traits is that we hate repetitive tasks that can easily be automated.
 If we find something repetitive in our day-to-day use of our products, rest assured that we'll automate the repetition.

-We want to give you a good foundation for your ideas.

 # 📜 Understand the basics

 ## Security